Louis E. Burnham: Freedom, the National Guardian and Freedomways

-The writer that Burnham hired who became the best known of Freedom's staff was Lorraine Hansberry, who eight years later won the New York Drama Critics Circle Award for Best Play.
+The writer that Burnham hired who became the best known of Freedoms staff was Lorraine Hansberry, who eight years later won the New York Drama Critics Circle Award for Best Play.
 He hired her in 1951 when she was 20, shortly after her arrival in New York.
 At the newspaper, she worked initially, in her own words, "typing (eh?) receptionist and writer."
 Burnham nurtured her sense of herself as a writer, one of several who were published in the pages of his newspaper.

-In 1951, Burnham, with numerous other prominent Black activists, writers and professionals, as well as families of the documented injured or murdered Black people, and white sympathizers, was one of the signers of We Charge Genocide: The Historic Petition to the United Nations for Relief From a Crime of the United States Government Against the Negro People.
+In 1951, Burnham, with numerous other prominent Black activists, writers and professionals, as well as families of the documented injured or murdered Black people, and White sympathizers, was one of the signers of We Charge Genocide: The Historic Petition to the United Nations for Relief From a Crime of the United States Government Against the Negro People.

 Burnham's activities in 1951 also included organizing an event to honor the publication of the first volume of Aptheker's Documentary History of the Negro People.

 From 1957 to 1960, Burnham wrote for the National Guardian as the associate editor for civil rights and national liberties.
 He reported from the South, Little Rock, Chicago, Detroit and Harlem, and wrote interpretive pieces upon his return from these forays.
 A friend of Burnham's from SNYC days, and later Brooklyn neighbor, James E. Jackson, reportedly described Burnham's method of gathering material in Little Rock in 1958, the year after nine Black students were escorted into segregated Little Rock Central High School by the 101st Airborne Division: "Burnham spent a lot of time speaking to people on lunch hours, on the job at the factories there.
 Talking to the Negro youth there and observing people on the street, sitting in barbershops he got reaction."
 Apparently skeptical of the likelihood of immediate racial progress, Burnham reportedly told Jackson that "there is an unprecedented, an almost swagger, of new confidence on the part of the Negroes.
 And part of that is compounded by naive effect [sic] that the government is on their side, the law is on their side, and the reactionaries, the Southerners have got to give in sooner or later and the time will be sooner."

-During this period, in 1959, Burnham was elected to the National Committee of CPUSA.
+During this period, in 1959, Burnham was elected to the National Committee of the CPUSA.